LEFC Guide to Worship

 Our church and our pastor love to pray for you.
 If you have a need for prayer, you can email us at [email protected].
 All emails being sent to this address will be seen by Pastor Matt.
 Please indicate if this is a private request (for Pastor Matt and the Elder Board) or public request for the prayer chain.

 Helping One Another

 We have developed an online form to identify those from our church family and community who may need some assistance and those who are willing to help others during this pandemic.
-If you need help, know of someone who needs help, or can help, please take a moment to fill out this online form.
+If you need help, know of someone who needs help, or can help, please contact the church office.

 Safe Pastoral Visits

 Pastor Matt would love to see many of you in person to pray with you, share concerns, ideas, or just have a conversation.
 If you are open to a porch visit, driveway visit, or a visit in another setting that would allow for safe and appropriate distances, please get in touch with him to schedule a time.
 You can reach him at the church (345.6500), call on his mobile phone, send him an email ([email protected]), or connect with him on social media.

 Continuing to Give

 Thank you for continuing to support our ministries and missionaries.
 Ways to give:

 - Mail your offering check to us at PO BOX 114, Lanse, PA 16849.

 - Cash or Check in person.
 Drop off your offering at the church during office hours (9:30-2:30 Tuesday - Friday) in the offering plate right inside the door.